infracost/docs/docs/faq.md

 ### What data is sent to Infracost Cloud?

-If you have [enabled](/docs/infracost_cloud/get_started/) this, the CLI sends its [JSON output](/docs/features/cli_commands/#examples) to Infracost Cloud; you can generate and inspect this JSON, it does not contain any cloud credentials or secrets.
+If you have [enabled](/docs/infracost_cloud/get_started/) this, the CLI sends its [JSON output](/docs/features/cli_commands/#examples) to Infracost Cloud; you can generate and inspect this JSON.
+It does not contain any cloud credentials or secrets.

 ### Do you sell my data?